What Happens if a Person Dies Without a Will in Virginia?

 Over 55 percent of American adults have neither a will nor any other type of estate plan in place.
 This number has remained fairly steady for the past fifteen years.
-Without a will or some other estate plan in place, you’ll have no control over who will inherit your possessions, your wishes may not be fulfilled, and it will be up to Virginia intestacy law to decide how to distribute your assets.
-This could mean that your estate might possibly be split between someone you don’t wish to inherit, and/or people who don’t get along and end up fighting over your estate in court.
+Without a valid will or some other estate plan in place, you’ll have no control over who will inherit your possessions, your wishes may not be fulfilled, and it will be up to Virginia intestacy law to decide how to distribute your assets.
+Dying without a will could mean that your estate — your real property, including real estate, personal property and any other assets owned or controlled by you at your time of death — might possibly be split between someone you don’t wish to inherit, and/or people who don’t get along and end up fighting over your estate in court.

 What Happens in the State of Virginia if You Die Without a Will?

-- If you have a spouse and children (grandchildren, great-grandchildren, etc.), at least one of whom is not a descendant of your spouse, your surviving spouse will inherit one-third of your assets.
-The remainder of your assets will go to your descendants.
+If you have a spouse and children (grandchildren, great-grandchildren, etc.), at least one of whom is not a descendant of your spouse, your surviving spouse will inherit one-third of your assets.
+The remaining two-thirds of your assets will go to your descendants.

-- If you have no spouse and no descendants, but you are survived by one or both parents, then your parents will inherit your assets in equal shares, or if only one parent is living, he or she will inherit the entirety of your estate.
+If you have no spouse and no descendants, but you are survived by one or both parents, then your parents will inherit your assets in equal shares, or if only one parent is living, he or she will inherit your entire estate.

 Not all assets pass through a will

-It is important to recognize that some assets don’t pass through a will, therefore would not be affected by intestate succession laws.
+It is important to recognize that some of the decedent’s assets don’t pass through a will, therefore would not be affected by intestate succession laws.
 These assets include:

-- Bank accounts set up as payable-on-death, or
+Bank accounts set up as payable-on-death (those will also go to a named beneficiary), or

 Additional issues to keep in mind

 A “survivor” under Virginia law is someone who outlives you by at least 120 hours.
-This means if you and your mother are involved in a car accident (and you have no spouse or children), your mother must outlive you by at least 120 hours in order to inherit your estate.
+This survivorship period means if you and your mother are involved in a car accident (and you have no spouse or children), your mother must outlive you by at least 120 hours to inherit your estate.

-If you have half-siblings, they inherit only half as much as if they were “full” siblings.
+Also, if you have half-siblings, they inherit only half as much as if they were “full” siblings.
 In other words, assume you have no children, no spouse and your parents are deceased.
-You have two brothers born to your parents, therefore they are “full” siblings.”
+You have two brothers born to your parents; therefore, they are “full” siblings.”
 You have one half-sister, who is your father’s daughter, but not your mother’s.
 Your half-sister is only entitled to half as much as your brothers.
-Any relatives conceived before you die, but born after your death will inherit as if they had been born while you were alive.
+Any relatives conceived before you die but born after your death will inherit as if they had been born while you were alive.
 Finally, there is no difference as far as inheritance for your relatives who are not legally citizens of the United States and those who are.

 About Northern Virginia Trusts & Estates

-Northern Virginia Trusts & Estates provides affordable estate planning services for Virginia families.
+Northern Virginia Trusts & Estates provides affordable estate planning services for you and your loved ones.
 Our firm understands the intricacies of estate planning and offers a range of services from simple, a la carte pricing for single items to comprehensive offerings that cover a variety of preparations.

-For more information about wills, estate planning, our services and packages, contact our office today at 703.938.3510 or contact us here.
+For more information about wills, estate planning, our services and packages or to learn from our estate planning attorneys, contact our office today at 703.938.3510 or contact us here.